Libera-Chat/libera-chat.github.io/content/_guides/sasl.md

 these ranges will be refused with the message `SASL access only`.
 You can follow the instructions above to configure many commonly used clients.

-Our webchat is **no longer exempt** from the SASL access only restriction.
+Our webchat clients use SASL authentication when a password is provided, but they are **no longer exempt** from the SASL access only restriction.
 You will need to find an alternative connection to register your account on before swapping to using the SASL access only connection.

+If your home internet providers are restricted, consider using public access wifi hotspots such as those provided by most libraries and many school or work campuses.
+If you are concerned about access point privacy, you can [change your password](/guides/sendpass) once you are on a network you trust.

+Connecting bots which lack SASL support from SASL access only ranges can be achieved if you connect the bot via a bouncer that does support SASL authentication.
+[ZNC](https://wiki.znc.in) is a popular bouncer that supports SASL.

 SASL access only restrictions are typically applied to address ranges that are the source of frequent policy violations due to providing easy access to